CianStryker/Personal_Website/content/project/Oklahoma_City_Speeding_Violations/index.md

 summary: 'As part of my GOV 1005 "Data" course, I created this GIS map of all high speed citations given in Oklahoma City between 2011 and 2016.
 I also created my first shinyapp to showcase my work.'

 tags:
-- Other
+- Data Visualization

-title: 'High Speed Citations in Oklahoma City between 2011-2006'
+title: 'High Speed Citations in Oklahoma City between 2011-20016'
 ---